Restorative Dental Sciences Internship

 - Two letters of recommendation

-- Scores from the TOEFL (Test of English as a Foreign Language) examination.
-The minimum acceptable score on this exam is 550 for paper or 80 for computer.
+- TOEFL scores (Test of English as a Foreign Language); the minimum acceptable score is 550 for the paper exam or 80 for the computer exam.
+Upon acceptance you will be required to send an original.

 View all UF Advanced Education CE offerings